Brand Strategy 101: How to create a value proposition that’s actually valuable

 Using the template below or similar, fill in the blanks with answers from the previous exercises (Note you can be flexible with the format; the prepositions are optional.
 The main idea is to prototype concepts quickly for evaluation by your team).

-Putting this template to use, here’s a few examples:
+Putting this template to use, here are a few examples:

-“Our flexible office solutions help small to mid-sized business owners and entrepreneurs in major cities worldwide rent office space with no long-term commitment in a cool, millennial-friendly environment.”
+“Our flexible office solutions help small to mid-sized business owners and entrepreneurs in major cities worldwide who want to lease office space by providing quality inventory with no long-term commitment and including valuable amenities for free.”

 Step 4 – Refine, Iterate and Implement